josiearcuri/Cutoffs/README.md

 # Cutoffs
-A library for simulating channel centerline migration that accounts for nonlocal effects from cutoff, and analyzing resulting cutoff distributions.
+A library for simulating channel centerline migration that accounts for nonlocal effects from cutoffs, and analyzing resulting cutoff distributions.

 ## HKplus
 This module builds upon previous implementations of Howard and Knutson's centerline migration model based on local and weigthed upstream curvatures[1,2].